-Work on a real project—not just theories.
-Gain firsthand experience tackling a real-world challenge facing a business leader, with the underlying “cushion” of senior faculty leadership and alumnus mentorship.
+Work on a real project, not just theories.
+Gain firsthand experience tackling a real-world challenge facing a business leader, with the underlying “cushion” of senior faculty leadership and alumni mentorship.
 Learn how to go from problem to insight, and how to use insights to generate creative strategies and recommendations.

 Generate insights that can drive meaningful change within an organization and learn from senior leadership about how your team’s ideas might be used during key client milestones.
 Having the support and guidance of faculty along the way will ensure that your final deliverables are both innovative and impactful.